qwerty827/planck/README.md

 # Planck Keyboard keymap (updated 9/2/2016)

-This is the keymap of my current Planck Keyboard layout and the hex file for flashing firmware
+This is the keymap of my current Planck Keyboard layout and the hex file for flashing firmware.

+The planck keyboard I'm currently using is from R2 group buy of Massdrop, has rev4 pcb, MIT plate, orange anodized aluminum bottom, Zealios 78g switches, blue and orange LEDs and DSA Dolch Keycaps.

 For the default layer, I switched the positions between esc and tab, backlight and ctrl and alt and windows to fit the default qwerty layout.